 Thankfully, nursing home residents have rights.
 One of these rights is the ability to demand compensation after an incident of abuse leaves them with injuries.
 Our Chardon nursing home abuse lawyers are ready to take the lead in investigating these incidents and demanding compensation.
 Our personal injury attorneys guide help you take legal action if your elderly loved one experienced neglect or abuse in their care facility.

-If a nursing home employee commits any of these acts, the staff member and the care facility may be jointly liable.
+If a long-term care employee commits any of these acts, the staff member and the care facility may be jointly liable.
 Because a company is vicariously liable for any actions taken by their employees while on the job, a claim for compensation may name the offender and the nursing home as co-defendants.
-A Chardon nursing home abuse attorney could provide more information about the rights of nursing home residents and how a violation could serve as the basis for a lawsuit.
+A skilled attorney in Chardon could provide more information about the rights of nursing home residents and how a violation could serve as the basis for an abuse lawsuit.

 Nursing home abuse comes in two forms.
 The first is abuse that is the result of negligence.
-Nursing homes may not properly train staff or provide adequate maintenance in rooms or common areas.
+Long-term care facilities may not properly train staff or provide adequate maintenance in rooms or common areas.
 This may result in injuries that occur from slips and falls, the development of bedsores, or an employee using an improper technique to move a resident.
-Even though these incidents are the result of accidents, this does not change the fact that the nursing home is responsible for the actions that take place on its property.
+Even though these incidents are the result of accidents, this does not change the fact that the facility is responsible for the actions that take place on its property.

-The other source of nursing home injuries is intentional abuse.
+The other source of elder injuries is intentional abuse.
 In some cases, a staff member may strike, berate, or emotionally abuse a resident.
 Just like in the case of accidents, a nursing home shares liability for these criminal acts that occur on its property.
-A Chardon attorney could asses the cause of a resident’s nursing home abuse and determine if grounds exist to demand compensation.
+A lawyer could assess the cause of a Chardon resident’s nursing home abuse or neglect and determine if grounds exist to demand compensation.